The Sailor of Sailors Dreams of Remote Horizons. (Centkiewicz)

 Depp smoked marijuana here with local businessmen, who were procession men in the film.

-I visited the waterfall, which is very small :) then also the nearby town (Chateoubelair), where the anglican church just had a procession.
+then also the nearby town (Chateoubelair), where the anglican church just had a procession.

 I was diving in the afternoon, many corals and fishes are here!